mariomazzaferro/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 12. Reentrancy: Does not apply.

-13. Integer Under / Overflow: Check.
-In the case of requestCounter, submitCounter and feedCounter the overflow is allowed and will keep the game running even if these variables ever get to the highest possible number.
+13. Integer Under / Overflow: Yes.

 14. Unexpected Revert DoS: Does not apply.